Hernia Mesh — Infection & Failure

 Typically, a hernia occurs when an organ (usually involving the stomach or intestine) pushes through the muscle or tissue holding it in place.
 Treatment options can include surgical repair, often involving the use of hernia mesh implants to stabilize the weakened tissue.

-Unfortunately, some hernia mesh products, including Ethicon Physiomesh, Atrium C-QUR Mesh products, and Bard Kugel and Ventralex products have been associated with dangerous side-effects such as infection, migration, perforation, and blockages, as well as hernia reoccurrence, and the need for additional surgical intervention.
+Unfortunately, some hernia mesh products, including Ethicon Physiomesh, Atrium C-QUR Mesh products, and Bard Kugel and Ventralex products, have been associated with dangerous personal injury such as infection, migration, perforation, and blockages, as well as hernia reoccurrence, and the need for additional surgical intervention.

 History of Hernia Mesh

 Surgery is the only treatment that can permanently repair a hernia.
 Hernia mesh is used in about 90 percent of those surgeries.
 Surgeons can perform repairs with or without hernia mesh.
 But mesh has become more common since the 1980s.

 Doctors may use minimally-invasive techniques to implant hernia mesh.
 This is called laparoscopic surgery.
 It requires only small incisions.
 Surgeons place surgical tools through the incisions to implant the mesh.

 Open repair is another technique.
 It requires a large incision that opens the body to the hernia.
 Surgeons attach the mesh to the damaged tissue then close the wound.

 What causes the complications can vary depending on the hernia mesh product.
 Many hernia mesh products contain a type of plastic known as polypropylene, the same material that is used to make many types of pelvic mesh and bladder slings that have proven to cause issues.

 The FDA has announced several manufacturers’ recalls, and issued a Safety Communication in 2014, warning the public about adverse events linked to hernia mesh.